mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 Parameters | Description
 -----------|--------------
-deviceId | Internal Id to identify the actual biometric device within the device service. deviceSubId | <ul><li>Allowed values are 1, 2 or 3.</li><li>The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.</li><li>Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.</li><li>In case of Finger/Iris its 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.</li><li>The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap).</li><ul>
-timeout | <ul><li>Max time after which the stream should close.</li><li>This is an optional paramter and by default the value will be 5 minutes.</li><li>All timeouts are in milliseconds.</li></ul>
+deviceId | Internal Id to identify the actual biometric device within the device service. deviceSubId | Allowed values are 1, 2 or 3.
+The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.
+Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.
+In case of Finger/Iris its 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.
+The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap). timeout | Max time after which the stream should close.
+This is an optional paramter and by default the value will be 5 minutes.
+All timeouts are in milliseconds.

 #### Device Stream Response
 Live Video stream with quality of 3 frames per second or more using [M-JPEG](https://en.wikipedia.org/wiki/Motion_JPEG).